traefik/traefik/docs/content/routing/providers/docker.md

 --8<-- "content/routing/providers/service-by-label.md"

-??? example "Automatic service assignment with labels"
+??? example "Automatic assignment with one Service"

     With labels in a compose file